 The inside panels of your cabinet doors are an underrated vertical storage canvas.
 For under-the-sink cabinets, install magnetic strips (the same kind for your kitchen knives) to keep oft-lost tiny metal items like hair pins, scissors and nail clippers in place.
 You can also make use of under-the-sink caddies with deeper baskets for brushes, hairspray and other bottles, or even a sleek suction sponge holder for miscellaneous accessories.

 Many people overlook the toilet area when it comes to storage, but there’s plenty of vertical wall space that can make any bathroom more space-efficient (and still look pretty).
-Over-the-toilet storage can come in a variety of designs to complement your bathroom color scheme and presentation, including floating farmhouse shelves made of reclaimed wood for toilet paper, towels and decor, and tiered, “no tool” racks that are sturdy enough to hold baskets full of supplies.
+Over-the-toilet storage can come in a variety of designs to complement your bathroom color scheme and presentation, including floating farmhouse shelves made of reclaimed wood for toilet paper, towels and decor.
 Open shelves aren’t the only way to go — some options feature a screened cabinet door so you can keep visible clutter to a minimum.

 Stop lining the rim of your bathtub with your shampoo, conditioner and body wash.
 There are plenty of easy in-shower storage solutions, most of which don’t require any fancy installation, that you can use to keep everything within reach.
 While the trusty hanging shower rack that drapes over the shower head is a great all-purpose solution, floating shower shelves in brushed nickel are easy to clean and a great alternative for smaller, lighter items.
 You can also opt for a low-profile, attractive soap dispenser holder, tiered wire-rack caddies or corner shelves with guardrails to keep your items from slipping.